 Last, you set up the filter criteria.
 You will slide the blue dot across the bar to however many days, minutes or hours you’d like to set for this rule.
 Then decide if this is within, not within, equals, greater than, or less than the amount you selected there.
 You can get very in-depth when using Shark Tank 2.0 rules.

 You will need to be sure to create rules in either Shark Tank or Shark Tank 2.0 in order to have access to the Shark Tank.
-Once rules are created you will find Shark Tank in the drop down for the record type you selected when creating the rule (Leads, Prospects, or Borrowers).
+Once rules are created you will find Shark Tank in the drop down for the record type you selected when creating the rule (Leads, Applications, or Loans).

 Here, users see the list of neglected records and can choose the one they feel they have the best chance of converting.
 Users can simply “Claim Record” to move it into their prospects to work.